janestreet/magic-trace/README.md

 There's also a lazy way to use this: attach it to a running process and detatch it with <kbd>Ctrl</kbd>+<kbd>C</kbd>, and see a random trace of your program.
 This is especially useful if your program is being slow and you don't know why.

 Magic-trace traces *all control flow* in the snapshot, and that means you can get extremely low granularity data on what your program is doing.
-For example, here's 10us of an ocaml program's startup procedure, with timing resolution of around 40ns:

 ![](https://user-images.githubusercontent.com/128969/160288084-d91d838b-79a1-4a5e-bc62-0ff459b4cfcb.mov)